-Internships positions are available from a variety of groups at the Zoo including: veterinary medicine, Friends of the National Zoo (FONZ), research, and animal programs.
+Internships positions are available from a variety of groups at the Zoo including: veterinary medicine, research, and animal programs.
 Each internship may have a slightly different application process.
 Applications may be accepted on an ongoing basis or have a deadline, as noted below.

 YES!
 Teen Internship Program